DILANTIN-125® (Dī LAN' tĭn-125) (phenytoin) oral suspension

 - If you become pregnant while taking DILANTIN, the level of DILANTIN in your blood may decrease, causing your seizures to become worse.
 Your healthcare provider may change your dose of DILANTIN.

 - If you take DILANTIN during pregnancy, your baby is also at risk for bleeding problems right after birth.
 Your healthcare provider may give you and your baby medicine to prevent this.

 - All women of child-bearing age should talk to their healthcare provider about using other possible treatments instead of DILANTIN.
-If the decision is made to use DILANTIN, you should use effective birth control (contraception) unless you are planning to become pregnant.

 - Pregnancy Registry: If you become pregnant while taking DILANTIN, talk to your healthcare provider about registering with the North American Antiepileptic Drug Pregnancy Registry.
 You can enroll in this registry by calling 1-888-233-2334.
 The purpose of this registry is to collect information about the safety of antiepileptic drugs during pregnancy.

 - Are breast feeding or plan to breastfeed.
 DILANTIN can pass into breast milk.
 You and your healthcare provider should decide if you will take DILANTIN while you are breastfeeding.